Report rebukes Comey, but says no bias in Clinton email case

 “This report confirms what we have known for a long time - that the FBI inappropriately applied a double standard to the Clinton and Trump investigations which hurt her and helped elect him,” Podesta told Reuters.

-The report sharply criticized Comey for violating Justice Department policies and accused him of usurping the authority of then Attorney General Loretta Lynch when in July 2016 he announced there would be no charges against Clinton for her email use as secretary of state.
+The report sharply criticized Comey for violating Justice Department policies and accused him of usurping the authority of then Attorney General Loretta Lynch when in July 2016 he held a news conference to announce there would be no charges against Clinton for her email use as secretary of state.

+Comey chastised Clinton for being “extremely careless” but said there was insufficient evidence to charge her with a federal crime.
+That upset Republicans who said Comey’s statement could have helped Clinton’s election campaign.

+Comey said Lynch forced his hand when she did not recuse herself from the Clinton probe, even after a June 2016 meeting with former President Bill Clinton aboard her plane raised concerns she was conflicted.

 Trump and his allies have accused a clique of FBI and Justice Department officials of working against Trump.